pierremarc/telechecs/README.md

 The program is just a Javascript bundle out of Typescript [source code](./src/) .
 It does mean that you don't need much to get it running anywhere.

-If you want to experiment with it (or even fix things 😉), a simple `npm install && npm run dev` will do to have it running locally and watching.
+If you want to experiment with it (or even fix things 😉), a simple `npm install && npm run dev` will do to have it running locally and watching ([edit] the dev server now points to a local instance of lichess, see [lila-docker](https://github.com/lichess-org/lila-docker) to get up and running smoothly).

 ### Publish